Director, Civil Exchange

 Caroline has over thirty years experience, including working at the highest levels in Government and the wider public and voluntary sectors.

-She has written many influential publications on civil society over the last four years including Independence in Question: the voluntary sector in 2016 and Whose Society? the final Big Society Audit and introduced and edited Making Good: the future of the voluntary sector, a collection of essays by 30 civil society leaders.
+She has written many influential publications on civil society including A Shared Society?
+The independence of the voluntary sector in 2017, Whose Society? the final Big Society Audit and in 2018 edited and contributed to Insights for a Better Way, a collection of essays by social activists about how to improve services and build stronger communities.

 She is a founding member of A Better Way, a network committed to improving services and strengthening communities and co-manager of the network.
-She is also part of the core team of the Early Action Task Force, a group of civil society, public and private sector leaders seeking to identify and tackle the barriers to investment in more preventative measures.
+She is also part of the Early Action Task Force, which is seeking to tackle the barriers to investment in more preventation, including social infrastructure and is the author of Valuing Social Infrastructure.

 She speaks on many different platforms on civil society matters, including abroad, and is an occasional commentator in the Guardian and elsewhere.